ydb-platform/ydb/ydb/docs/en/core/faq/_includes/common.md

 ---
-title: "Yandex Database. Ответы на вопросы"
+title: "Yandex Database.
+FAQ"
-description: "Что такое Yandex Database? Для каких задач стоит использовать Yandex Database, а для каких виртуальные машины с базами данных? Какую часть работы по управлению и сопровождению баз данных берет на себя Yandex Database? Ответы на эти и другие вопросы в данной статье."
+description: "What is Yandex Database?
+For what tasks is it worth using Yandex Database, and for which virtual machines with databases?
+What part of the management and maintenance of databases does Yandex Database take on?
+Answers to these and other questions in this article."
 ---

 # General questions about {{ ydb-name }}

 #### What is {{ ydb-short-name }}? {#what-is-ydb}